 We're constantly updating this article as new information emerges so read on for details about your specific device and manufacturer and remember to check back regularly.

-Android Lollipop is now out in the open and it includes a smorgasbord of new features, a visual overhaul and numerous under-the-hood improvements to make if faster, more efficient and lighter on your battery.
+The good news though is that if you don't have Lollipop for your phone yet you probably will soon.
+And the even better news: it's worth the wait, as it includes a smörgåsbord of new features, a visual overhaul and numerous under-the-hood improvements to make it faster, more efficient and lighter on your battery.

 - Read our hands on: Android 5.0 Lollipop review

-The Nexus 4 has also now been updated, but the roll out has not yet begun for the cellular versions of the Nexus 7 2012 and 2013.
-Those tablets should see an update later on, though Google has not indicated when this will be.
+That's most of the remotely recent Nexus devices accounted for, but it does leave a big question mark against the cellular versions of the Nexus 7 2012 and 2013.
+Those tablets should see an update at some time, though Google has not indicated when this will be.